May 04, 2020 | 8 minute read

 I almost always failed most of my tasks or if I did end up doing the tasks, I was not consistent enough for it to drastically affect my work ethic.
 Despite all this, I think it positively pushed me to aim to be better(I still kept having self-doubts where I hated myself for failing the smallest of tasks).
 Talking to a close friend about how we can improve and failing in a safe zone is an amazing thing.

-On March 16th, Hamburg went in lockdown and on March 24th I was laid-off with 3 months notice as my company started haemorrhaging money due to corona causing a loss in business.
+On March 16th, Hamburg went in lockdown and the future of my company was in jeopardy as my company started haemorrhaging money due to corona causing a loss in business.

 It has been over 50 days now since I have spoken to anyone in person.
 Apart from the occasional Danke Schön and Tschüss with the supermarket checkout person.
 The first month was horrible.
 I was constantly feeling isolated and overly anxious due to people dying everywhere and being worried about the well being of my friends and family.